 Avoid bringing excessive amounts of waste so we can get people in and out as quickly as possible.
 It's also a good idea to sort your recycling before you travel to save time when you arrive.

-Wear protective gloves, appropriate footwear and clothing
+Social distancing, wear protective gloves, appropriate footwear and clothing

-Staff will not be able to help you carry your waste as they normally would so it’s important to stay safe.
+Keep 2 metres from others on site, especially on ramps and near skips.
+Staff will not be able to help you carry your waste as they normally would so it's important to stay safe.
 Handrails and other surfaces which you may touch at our sites will be cleaned regularly but please remember to wash your hands when you get home.

 One person per car